-- 1. Provide, and accept responsibility for, technical guidance in the design of equipment and processes and for the development of operating procedures [10]; - 2.
-Maintain familiarity with current developments in nuclear criticality safety standards, guides, and codes.
-Knowledge of current nuclear criticality information should be maintained.
-The NCS staff should consult with knowledgeable individuals to obtain technical assistance as needed;
+- 1. provide, and accept responsibility for, technical guidance in the design of equipment and processes and for the development of operating procedures [9] - maintain familiarity with current developments in nuclear criticality safety standards, guides, and codes; knowledge of current nuclear criticality information should be maintained; the NCS staff should consult with knowledgeable individuals to obtain technical assistance as needed - 3. maintain familiarity with all operations within the organization requiring nuclear criticality safety controls - 4. assist supervisors, on request, in training personnel - 5. conduct or participate in audits of criticality safety practices and compliance with procedures as directed by management - 6. examine reports of procedural violations and other deficiencies, for possible improvement of safety practices and procedural requirements, and shall report their findings to management

-- 3. Maintain familiarity with all operations within the organization requiring nuclear criticality safety controls; - 4.
-Assist supervisors, on request, in training personnel; - 5.
-Conduct or participate in audits of criticality safety practices and compliance with procedures as directed by management; - 6.
-Examine reports of procedural violations and other deficiencies, for possible improvement of safety practices and procedural requirements, and shall report their findings to management; - 7.
-Upon request, participate in the verification of compliance with nuclear criticalitysafety specifications for intended new or modified processes or equipment [10].
+7. upon request, participate in the verification of compliance with nuclear criticality-safety specifications for intended new or modified processes or equipment [9]